Compare Cheap Auto Insurance in Maryland

 Frequently Asked Questions

-USAA offers the cheapest average auto insurance rates in Maryland for both full coverage ($1,622 annually) and minimum coverage ($605 annually).
-For nonmilitary drivers, Travelers has the cheapest full coverage rates ($1,773 annually), while GEICO has the lowest rates for minimum coverage ($707 annually).
+USAA offers the cheapest average auto insurance rates in Maryland for both full coverage ($1,562 annually) and minimum coverage ($561 annually).
+For nonmilitary drivers, GEICO is the next cheapest on average for both full coverage ($1,679 annually) and minimum coverage ($651 annually).

 There are no specific auto insurance discounts that are only available for Maryland drivers, but there are still many discounts that policyholders in Maryland can take advantage of depending on eligibility.
 These include good driver, good student, homeowner, multi-vehicle, and multi-policy discounts.
 Ask your provider which discounts are available and what you may be eligible for.

 The cost of full coverage car insurance in Maryland varies greatly by age.
 Teens pay the most of any age group given their inexperience on the road.
-The average annual rate for full coverage auto insurance for Maryland teens is $6,253, which is a whopping 163 percent higher than the state average of $2,380, which is based on a driver in their 30s.
-Meanwhile, seniors pay an average of $1,712 per year.
+The average annual rate for full coverage auto insurance for Maryland teens is $7,107, which is a whopping 192 percent higher than the state average of $2,435, which is based on a driver in their 30s.

 Methodology